craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 #### Liquid Light
 Liquid light is as it sounds, a liquid form that emits bright light.
 While not *actually* light made liquid, it performs all the tasks that you could ask from a liquid version of light.

+Some adventurers purchase Liquid light and use it as some kind of blinding flash attack or for extremely controlled but powerful light management.

 See *light*

 #### Liquid Fear